Elaris

 Gambling addiction is a persistent loss-of-control pattern where behavior continues despite escalating harm.

-Gambling addiction is a persistent loss-of-control pattern that continues despite personal harm; evidence-based care focuses on behavior interruption, trigger management, and structured recovery support.
+Gambling addiction is a persistent loss-of-control pattern that continues despite personal harm; this definition page routes readers to warning-sign and treatment next steps.

 Read this guide

-Warning signs usually appear as patterns, not one event: chasing losses, secrecy, emotional volatility, and repeated failed attempts to stop.
+Warning signs usually appear as patterns, not one event: chasing losses, secrecy, emotional volatility, and repeated failed stop attempts.

 Read this guide